ShrutiMalik123/javascript-and-python-practice-daily/README.md

-# javascript-practice-daily
-My daily practice of Javascript
+My daily practice of Javascript and Python